-Bluetooth

-On/off Pairing key and pairing status

-Restore factory settings

-Restores the instrument back to its original factory setup.
+Bluetooth On/off Pairing key and pairing status Restore factory settings Restores the instrument back to its original factory setup.

 AC out On/off +20 dB Gain High levels (70-140 dB) or low levels (20-90 dB)

-Audio quality

-Standard quality (16-bit, 16 kHz) Studio quality (32-bit, 96 kHz)
+Audio quality Standard quality (16-bit, 16 kHz) High quality (24-bit, 48 kHz) Studio quality (32-bit, 96 kHz)

-Audio triggers

-On/off Default (75 dB LAeq, no minimum time) - user adjustable on the Optimus Select any user-programmed triggering templates
+Audio triggers On/off Default (75 dB LAeq, no minimum time) - user adjustable on the instrument Select any user-programmed triggering templates

-Pause

-On/off Back erase duration (0-30 seconds) Note: After 5 minutes in the pause state, the Optimus will be restarted.
+Pause On/off Back erase duration (0-30 seconds) Note: After 5 minutes in the pause state, the instrument will restart.

-Auto audio

-On/off Set duration for length of audio to be recorded at the start of a measurement (10 to 120 seconds)
+Auto audio On/off Set duration for length of audio to be recorded at the start of a measurement (10 to 120 seconds)